ehuggett/send-cli/README.md

 Unofficial command line (Firefox) Send client

 Warning, Sharp Edges!
-- overwriting any existing file without additional warning if you accept one as the download name
-- uses a huge amount of memory when handling very large files
+- will overwrite the output file without warning, but does prompt for the output filename
+- Uses temp files to avoid using large amount of memory, you will need at least 2GB of free disk space to upload a 2GB file
 - your probably going to need to install at least pycryptodomex with pip3, sorry, i don't think its avoidable at the moment? (pycrypto only has AES GCM in a preview release, which i was using initially)
-- No error handling, not even http status codes.
+- Very limited error checking
-- not an exhaustive list, expect serious issues (such as data loss) if precautions are not taken
+- expect serious issues such as data loss if precautions are not taken (you are using a service where destroying your data is a feature, use common sense)

 And plenty of missing features
 - no ability to delete uploaded files (just need to print the delete token and add an option to send it)
-- no progress information for encryption/transfer
 - send urls MUST be quoted at the moment if the key contains "-" characters
 - can't read from standard input nor write to standard output
 - and more

-Issues for bugs/features/mistakes/comments on coding style (using classes etc) are all very welcome, but pull requests more so 😄
+Issues for bugs/features/mistakes/comments on coding style (using classes etc) are all very welcome, but pull requests even more so 😄

 Basic usage
 ```shell